Security Provider

 Custom Principal Adapter

-You must read the following steps in order to configure this piece correctly:
+You must follow the steps below to configure this component correctly:

 Step 1: Download